Search

 • Underwater welding

-The versatility of MIG welding makes it a popular choice, from small repair shops and businesses to large industrial facilities.
+The versatility of GMAW welding makes it a popular choice among locations ranging from small repair shops and businesses to large industrial facilities.

-A number of advantages exist for those using MIG welding, making it one of the most widely used welding processes:
+A number of advantages exist for those using GMAW welding, making it one of the most widely used welding processes:

-• Easy to learn: Compared with other welding processes, MIG welding is considered simple to learn and is a one-hand operation.
+• Easy to learn: Compared with other welding processes, GMAW welding is considered simple to learn and is a one-hand operation.

-• Versatile: MIG welding can be used to weld a range of metals and alloys, and there are a range of filler wire electrode materials, allowing for a range of welds.
+• Versatile: GMAW welding can be used to weld a range of metals and alloys.
+There is a range of filler wire electrode materials, allowing for a range of welds.

 • Less cleanup: A shielding gas protects the arc during the welding process, meaning there is minimum spatter and slag production and less cleanup after the job is done.